Esri/navigator-integration/README.md

 `travelmode`: Specifies the transportation method.

-The following example URL displays walking directions to Esri(what do you think about having an example that displays trucking directions, since more users will be using this travel mode than walking? also, would state whether your using the distance/time mode):
+The following example URL displays directions to Esri generated based on the Trucking Time travel mode:

 ```
-arcgis-navigator://?stop=380+New+York+St,+Redlands,+CA&stopname=Esri&travelmode=Walking+Time
+arcgis-navigator://?stop=380+New+York+St,+Redlands,+CA&stopname=Esri&travelmode=Trucking+Time
 ```

 Note that travel modes are defined by the map.
-The travel modes for the default Esri maps are (aren't there also rural time and rural distance travel modes?):
+The travel modes for the default Esri maps are:

 - Driving Time
 - Driving Distance